-5. Press the [Assign to Track...] button in the RealTracks Settings dialog.
+5. Assign to Track...
+Press the [Assign to Track...] button in the RealTracks Settings dialog.

 The dialog allows you to assign a specific RealTracks instruments to a track in a song.
 It also displays any RealTracks that are currently assigned to each track.